AlaminMahamud/Test-Driven-Development---Notes/tdd-kent-beck/README.md

 - we back up,
 - shift to fake implementations
 - and refactor to right code

 The translation of feeling into test.
 The longer we do it the better we able to translate our aesthetic judgement into tests

+As soon we are refactoring we need to make sure we are using new functionality to avoid coupling between tests. <-- Thoughts?

 ### Problem